The Beginner’s Guide to Viral Fundraising

-Your title should be a clear introduction to what your campaign is about.
+Your title should be a clear introduction to what your fundraiser is about.
 Include the beneficiary’s name then add a few keywords that help summarize why you are raising funds.
 A great strategy is to come up with an unforgettable hashtag to add to the end of your title.
-Here are our tips on composing a hashtag.
+Here are our tips on creating a fundraiser hashtag.

 For example: Raleigh #BlackPantherChallenge